IshaanSamant/E-Commerce-Website/README.md

 # E Commerce System
-An interactive user friendly website written using the MERN stack.
+An interactive user friendly website written completly in javascript using the MERN stack.

 # Project Demo